 - What health policy steps might be necessary?

-The German Ethics Council addressed these questions at its Annual Meeting with scientists and practitioners from medical, legal and ethical perspectives.
-The Annual Meeting was intended to contribute to the clarification of concepts as well as to the examination and in-depth discussion of the connection between migration, medical care and health policy.
+The German Ethics Council addresses these questions at its Annual Meeting with scientists and practitioners from medical, legal and ethical perspectives.
+The Annual Meeting is intended to contribute to the clarification of concepts as well as to the examination and in-depth discussion of the connection between migration, medical care and health policy.